kubeflow/website/content/en/docs/components/katib/experiment.md

   - When the objective `type` is `minimize`, Katib compares all minimum metric values.

-  You are able to change this default mechanism.
-For that, define `metricStrategies` with various rules (`min`, `max` or `latest`) to extract values for each metric from `objectiveMetricName` and `additionalMetricNames`.
-  Experiment's objective value is calculated in accordance with the selected strategy.
+  You are able to change the default mechanism.
+For that, define `metricStrategies` with various rules (`min`, `max` or `latest`) to extract values for each metric from the experiment's `objectiveMetricName` and `additionalMetricNames`.
+The experiment's objective value is calculated in accordance with the selected strategy.

-  For example, if you set the below parameters in Experiment:
+  For example, if you set the below parameters in your experiment:

   ```yaml
   . . .